 The Instant Vortex Air Fryer is a new addition to the Instant Pot portfolio, a brand that has built up a huge following in the US for its brilliant combi-cookers.
 This model has been designed for home cooks who are keen to eat healthy while being able to rustle up meals in as little time as possible.
 Instant Pot cookers offer hassle-free cooking, and by the look of it the Instant Vortex Air Fryer promises the same.

 If you’re looking for a bit of background on these great kitchen gadgets then take a look at our best air fryers guide.
-Incidentally, if you’re reading this in the US then the unit is called the Instant Vortex 6 Quart.
+Incidentally, if you’re reading this in the US then the unit is called the Instant Vortex 4-in-1 6 Quart.
 Reading in the UK?
 Then it’s called the Vortex 4-in-1 Air Fryer, just so you know.
 The appliance is essentially the same whatever the name, and, out of the box it looks like it’s more than ready for business.

 - A bigger alternative: Tefal Actifry Genius XL 2in1 review

 The Instant Vortex Air Fryer costs £99.99 in the UK (opens in new tab), while the XXL (5.7L) model in Australia will set you back AU$269 (opens in new tab).
 Fear not if you're in the US though, as Instant has plenty of variations on the theme, like the 6 quart Instant Pot Vortex 4-in-1 Air Fryer (opens in new tab) or the Instant Vortex Plus 6-in-1 Basket Air Fryer (opens in new tab) as an example, for just $158 along with a dedicated Amazon area (opens in new tab) showcasing other machines in the range.